DevOps

 Kubernetes: The next Step in the Evolution of CI/CD

 Does every CI/CD pipeline need to run on Kubernetes?
-Probably not.
-But can Kubernetes help boost the efficiency and scalability of CI/CD, while also potentially reducing costs and giving teams more control over their software development and continuous deployment processes?
+Probably not, and not every application deployment calls for it, but it can improve complex deployment workflows.
+But can Kubernetes help boost the efficiency and scalability of CI/CD, while also potentially reducing costs and giving teams more control over their software development and continuous deployment processes by standardizing kubernetes deployment configurations and helping enforce security policies?
 Definitely yes.
-If you haven’t considered Kubernetes as a CI/CD solution, now is the time to give it a hard look.
+If you haven’t considered Kubernetes as a CI/CD solution, now is the time to give it a hard look, especially for enabling developers while reducing manual steps.

 Sign up for Updates